 1. Choose to burn other non-waste fuel such as fuel oil, diesel (including red diesel), Processed Fuel oil (PFO), kerosene or paraffin (you should refer to manufacturer's instructions for suitable fuel for your equipment) or

 2. Continue to burn waste oil in your SWOB and obtain a relevant permit from this council under Schedule 13A of the EPR 2010.
-Please note that the fees and charges for this are set by DEFRA and are likely to be cost prohibitive with the current application fee of approximately £1600 and an annual subsistence fee of between £800-£1700 dependant on operator compliance.
+Please note that the fees and charges for this are set by DEFRA and are likely to be cost prohibitive with the current application fee of approximately £1600 and an annual subsistence fee of between £800 to £1700 dependant on operator compliance.
 There is also likely to be additional capital and revenue costs for monitoring and/or equipment.

 If you burn waste oil in a SWOB after 31 March 2016 and have not applied for a new permit you will be committing an offence under Regulation 38 EPR 2010.
 If you are found guilty of an offence under Regulation 38 you are liable: